plotdb/block/README.md

 ### block.class

-`block.class` is a factory for generating block instances.
+`block.class` is for generating block instances.
 It parses the code of a block based on the block specification and convert them into clonable code, preparing for generating `block.instance` objects on demand.

 We usually don't have to create a `block.class` instance manually since `block.manager` does this for us, however to manually create one: